aganezov/fga/docs/readme.md

 unwanted gene ids from supplied gff formatted data.
 It is important to notice, that **bad** filtration set will always dominate a good one.

+* **continuous** exons filter: this option allows one to examine all coding exons, as if they were sorted by their bp coordinates, and then to check if there are any coding exons, that might appear in a non contiguous sequences.
+Such coding exons will be removed from further filtration.

 As same gene can be represented as a sequence of coding exons, and, for the purpose of genome rearrangement perspective, we'd like to represent each gene with a single coding exon.
 There are several options available for rewriting coding
   exons: